 November 1: Open enrollment for 2019 individual market coverage begins November 1.
 This applies to plans purchased both in the exchange and off the exchange

 December 15: Open enrollment for these plans ends (and yes, we realize its only six weeks long this year, versus the usual 12 weeks!)
 This means that employees cannot make changes after this period unless they live in California and Washington, D.C. (which both offer an extended season) or if that employee has a “qualifying event,” such as the adoption or birth of a child or a loss of coverage.

 A PEO can help you make smart benefit decisions for your company while making the enrollment process less painful with step-by-step assistance.
-A PEO has greater buying power much greater buying power when it comes to comprehensive and affordable benefits.
+A PEO has much greater buying power when it comes to comprehensive and affordable benefits.
 That means it can offer excellent benefits at affordable rates, which boosts employee morale and retention, and reduces the expense and disruption of turnover.